kd-s-t/seer/README.md

 - [x] **Tests**: Basic test suite included
 - [x] **BNB Chain**: All contracts deployable to BNB Chain

+## On-Chain Prediction Accuracy Tracking

+Every time the market-prediction API is called (when refresh is pressed in the frontend), AI price predictions are automatically recorded on-chain using the `PredictionTracker` smart contract.
+This creates an immutable record of:

+- Current price at prediction time
+- Predicted price (based on direction and percent change)
+- Prediction timestamp
+- Direction (up/down) and percent change
+- Crypto asset ID

+Predictions can be verified later using Chainlink price feeds to calculate accuracy and build trust in AI performance.
+See [BNB_CHAIN_UTILIZATION.md](confluence/BNB_CHAIN_UTILIZATION.md) for more details.

+**Setup:**
+1. Deploy the `PredictionTracker` contract (see `bnb/contracts/PredictionTracker.sol`)
+2. Set `PREDICTION_TRACKER_ADDRESS` in your `.env` file
+3. Set `PRIVATE_KEY` for automated on-chain recording

 ## Future Enhancements

 - [ ] Account abstraction for gasless transactions